 Programme specifications are revised annually.
-The quality committee of Birkbeck, as part of its annual review of standards, confirms the programme structure and the educational aims and learning outcomes, and advises on any development in student support.
+The quality committee of Birkbeck, University of London, as part of its annual review of standards, confirms the programme structure and the educational aims and learning outcomes, and advises on any development in student support.